Material flows and resource productivity - Environment

-A variety of material flow-based indicators are derived from EW-MFA, for example domestic material consumption (DMC) which is a prominent policy indicator in the context of the EU Resource Efficiency initiative.
+A variety of material flow-based indicators are derived from EW-MFA, for example domestic material consumption (DMC), which is a prominent indicator for sustainable development.

 Eurostat undertakes annual data collections which are covered by Regulation (EU) 691/2011 consolidated version (Annex III).
 The EW-MFA questionnaire as well as compilation guidelines can be found on the Environment – methodology webpage.

 EW-MFA data are downloadable from Eurostat's online database.
-Three data sets are available:
+Nine data sets are available:

 - Resource productivity (env_ac_rp): resource productivity is the policy indicator relating gross domestic product (GDP) – measured in various units – to the main material flow indicator domestic material consumption (DMC).

-In order to facilitate compiling extended material flow accounts at the country level, Eurostat has published the 'Country RME tool', accompanied by the 'Handbook country RME tool' and a set of five data input files.
+In order to facilitate compiling extended material flow accounts at the country level, Eurostat has published the 'Country RME tool', accompanied by the 'Handbook country RME tool' and a file with input data.
 This tool allows the user to estimate country-level estimates of flows in raw material equivalents (RME), such as imports and exports in RME, raw material input (RMI) and raw material consumption (RMC).